 Further Development of the Website is under consideration as a result of the Google CS4HS 2015 award.

 The approach to teaching and learning attempts to take account of research findings for teaching in the classroom, see Scratch: A Way to Logo and Python.
 The Courses are designed to:

 - harness and develop a growing Pedagogy of Computer Science based on action research in the classroom and other sources.

 - develop and make explicit the Computational Thinking underpinning the subject

-- make available a series of workooks for teachers with accompanying missionsheets for students.
-The workbooks are arranged in sequence to form pathways through problem solving in projects which introduce and make use of the 5 control structures of programming.
+- make available a series of workbooks for teachers with accompanying mission sheets for students.
+The workbooks are arranged in sequence to form pathways through problem-solving in projects which introduce and make use of the 5 control structures of programming.

 - make freely available under a Creative Commons non-commercial license the Courses and their component parts for downloading and adapting for learning and teaching purposes from the on-site repository

 - invite and broadcast collaborative work in this field